nprze/reflect/README.md

 - DO NOT INCLUDE SPACE IN THE NAMES OF ANY CREATED FILE/FOLDER.
 REFLECT MIGHT BREAK.
 - leave app by closing the window, not by closing the terminal.
 Closing the app by closing the terminal results in memory leaks.
 - in order to run reflect from nvidia nsystems, you have to set VULKAN_DEBUG_UTILS_ENABLE to "n" in setting (and rebuild).

+## author notes
+- currently reflect has memory leaks (408bytes), which I can't seem to fix
+- in case of bugs feel free to drop an issue